-- 23. The Case Examiner shall provide data to the Board and report those matters where they have, without referral to the Board: - a) determined that the information about a Statutory Auditor or Statutory Audit Firm does not raise a question as to whether a Relevant Requirement has been breached; or, - b) resolved the matter using constructive engagement. - 24.
-The Board shall be entitled to request further details on a sampling basis of any such cases by way of oversight. - 24A.
-The Board may reconsider a decision by the Case Examiner to take no further action or to resolve a matter using constructive engagement.
+- 23. The Case Examiner shall provide data to the Board and report those matters where they have, without referral to the Board under Rule 5(d): - a) determined that the information about a Statutory Auditor or Statutory Audit Firm does not raise a question as to whether a Relevant Requirement has been breached; or - b) determined in respect of cases where a question as to whether a breach of a Relevant Requirement is raised, to take no further action or to resolve the matter using Constructive Engagement. - 24.
+The Board shall be entitled to request further details on a sampling basis of any such cases by way of oversight.

+24A.
+Under Part 8 of the AEP (Reconsideration), the Board may reconsider a decision by the Case Examiner (or by the Board itself) to take no further action or to resolve a matter using Constructive Engagement.

-Issued by the Conduct Committee with effect from 5 January 2022
+Issued by the Conduct Committee with effect from 30 June 2023 www.frc.org.uk